Smooth Radio presenter history: 2014–present

 Changes continued throughout 2015, which included the axe of the Saturday and Sunday soul shows and several weekday shows were reduced from four to three hours a day.
 In May 2015, Paul Phear replaced Chris Skinner as presenter of the Saturday evening show The Great British Songbook, whilst Skinner replaced Phear as presenter of Sunday afternoons.
 The Great British Songbook was eventually dropped in October 2015 and replaced with the Saturday Sanctuary.
 Danny Pietroni of Magic 105.4 FM joined Smooth in November 2015 as presenter of the daily late night Smooth Love Songs Show.
 On March 22 2016, it was announced that Andrew Castle would leave the Smooth Breakfast Show after two years and was replaced by Absolute Radio DJ Russ Williams.
 Later that same year, Martin Collins returned to Smooth Radio from Magic 105.4 to present the weekend edition of Smooth Love Songs.
 At the beginning of 2017 Tina Hobley replaced Anthony Davis as presenter of Smooth Drive Home.
 In March 2017, Margherita Taylor, formally of Heart London replaced Chris Skinner as presenter of the Sunday Afternoon Show, in the same month David Andrews, presenter of the weekday edition of The Smooth Nightshift left the station and was replaced by Paul Hollins.
 In October 2017, Gary Vincent, previously of Magic 105.4 FM replaced Chris Skinner as presenter of the Weekday edition of The Smooth Sanctuary.

 On Christmas' Eve 2017, Andrew Castle presented the last Great American Songbook.
 The show was reverted into Smooth Sanctuary from 2018.
 Castle left the station in March 2018 and Gary Vincent fulfilled the presenting duties of the Sunday Smooth Sanctuary.
 In February 2018, Russ Williams resigned from presenting the Smooth Breakfast Show and was replaced by Gary King.

 On 2 September 2019, a new networked afternoon Drivetime show was introduced across all Smooth stations, hosted by Angie Greaves, joining the station from Magic.
 Weekday breakfast remained local to each FM station, mostly retaining existing presenters.
 Carlos moved from Smooth North West drive to the breakfast show on Heart 70s.

+On 3 January 2020, Jenni Falconer moved over from sister network Heart to present breakfast on Smooth London (also aired on Smooth Wales, Smooth Extra and Smooth UK); Gary King moved to an early-breakfast programme.
+Kirsty Gallacher joined Smooth to front a Saturday afternoon show in July 2021, moving to weekday drivetime on Gold Radio in January 2025.

+Falconer's weekday breakfast show was extended to the entire Smooth Radio FM network from 24 February 2025, replacing previous regional weekday breakfast programmes; some of the impacted presenters were retained by Global, with Darren Parks of Smooth North West appointed to front The Smooth Sancutary on weekday evenings and Nigel Freshman of Smooth West Midlands at Smooth 80s.